wtegge2/Routing_Protocol_Implementation/README.md

 1 4 -999

 In this example, the link cost between nodes 1 and 4 changes to 10.
 Then the link between 1 and 4 is broken/removed.
+This file is included in this repo with lines already written in them.
+Feel free to change it as you like.

 ## Messages File